NannyML/nannyml/docs/tutorials/performance_estimation/multiclass_performance_estimation.rst

 +----+---------------+---------------+-------------+---------------------+---------------------+-------------+----------------------+--------------------+---------------------+---------------------------+---------------------------+-----------------+-----------------+---------------+----------------+----------------------+----------------------+------------+

 These results can be also plotted.
-Our plto contains several key elements.
+Our plot contains several key elements.

 * The purple dashed step plot shows the estimated performance in each chunk of the analysis period.
 Thick squared point marker indicates the middle of this period.